 How Does a Standard Exchange Proceed?

-This is a work in progress and is being developed right now as of 8/3/2017.
-Occasionally we'll receive a question along these lines: "Do you have something you can send me that shows me the sequence of a typical exchange?"
+Occasionally we'll receive a question along these lines: "Do you have something that shows the sequence of a typical exchange?"

 Every exchange seems to have a little something that's out of the ordinary, but let's see if we can create a sequence of events that gives you some idea.
 Of course the first thing is that the client and Iowa Equity Exchange learn of each other in some way.
 Many times that happens in a phone call from the client to us, when we hear "[This person] suggested I get in touch with you about an exchange."
 We're always pleased to know that someone thinks enough of us to refer their friend, client or colleague!